 Medicare is a federal health insurance program for people who are age 65 or older, or have been entitled to Social Security disability benefits for 24 months, or have end stage renal disease (permanent kidney failure).
-Medicare is directed by the federal Health Care Financing Administration.
+Medicare is directed by the federal Centers for Medicare and Medicaid Services (formerly Health Care Financing Administration).
 Local Social Security Administration offices take applications for Medicare and provide information about the program.